Photo by Maximillian Conacher on Unsplash.

 How much have rates decreased by?

-Over 2019, many variable home loan interest rates were cut by less than what the RBA cut the cash rate by.
-The big four, for example, cut variable home loan rates by an average of 57 basis points - 18 basis points less than the RBA’s 75 basis points - drawing the ire of the Treasurer.
-However, there were some lenders that passed on the full cut to variable home loans in each of the three months.
+Over this time period, many variable home loan interest rates were cut by less than what the RBA cut the cash rate by.
+The big four, for example, cut variable home loan rates by an average of 57 basis points in 2019, which was 18 basis points less than the RBA’s 75 basis points, drawing the ire of the Treasurer.
+However, there were some lenders that passed on the full cut to variable home loans in each of those months.

 How can you lower your repayments?